CodeJugalbandi/FunctionalProgramming/melodies/currying/README.md

 def auth = authenticator.curry(authorizer.curry(custRepo))
 cust = auth(httpRequest)
-println cust.name
 ~~~

-**BRAMHA** So what we did was used currying to re-shape the functions so that
-we can chain them and the request can flow through each of them.
+**BRAMHA** We used currying to re-shape the functions so that we can chain them and the request can flow through each of them.

-**BRAMHA**  Let me show you some Scala code that does the same thing.
+Let me show you some Scala code that does the same thing.
-Bramha then opens up the scala code that was pre-written

 ~~~
   case class Customer(id: Int, name: String)